Quantized and nonquantized Hall response in topological Hatsugai-Kohmoto systems: Hall conductivity

 Using the Kubo formula to compute the Hall conductivity results in where $V$ is the volume of the system and $d$ is the degeneracy of the ground space, $\lbrace\ket{0_\nu},\nu\rbrace$ are the corresponding ground states, indexed by $\nu$, and $E_0$ is their energy, $\ket{n}$ are the excited states and $E_n$ are their corresponding energies, $v^{x,y}$ are the components of the velocity operator.
 The sum over the ground states highlights that changing the degeneracy of a system results in changing the Hall conductivity.

 To use the HK interaction for Hall conductivity computations, we have to define the velocity operator in the Kubo formula.
-This turns out to be a subtle issue that has been the origin of a recent controversy about the conductivity and its topological origin in HK systems, see Refs.~\cite{Guerci2025} and \cite{Ma2024}.
-In order to see this point, let us examine the (many-body) velocity operator defined by, for translationally invariant Hamiltonians, with the full Bloch Hamiltonian $H(\mathbf{k})$, including the interactions $H_\text{I}$, and the position operator $\mathbf{r}$.
+Let us examine the (many-body) velocity operator defined by, for translationally invariant Hamiltonians, with the full Bloch Hamiltonian $H(\mathbf{k})$, including the interactions $H_\text{I}$, and the position operator $\mathbf{r}$.
 All physically relevant interactions are sufficiently local so that they commute with $\mathbf{r}$ hence one does not need to care about the last term of Eq.~(\ref{eq:def_vk}).
 The velocity operator and the current densities are therefore not affected by the last term and thus the interaction, the only role of which is to single out a ground state (or a set of ground states).
-Strictly speaking, this is not the case for the HK interaction, which is of infinite range so that corrections due to the last term should in principle be taken into account (see the above-mentioned controversy in Refs.~\cite{Guerci2025} and \cite{Ma2024}).
+Strictly speaking, this is not the case for the HK interaction, which is of infinite range so that corrections due to the last term should in principle be taken into account.
+This turns out to be a subtle issue that has been the origin of a recent controversy about the conductivity and its topological origin in HK systems: Ref.~\cite{Guerci2025} explains that HK models suffer from a non-analycity of the current observable so that one cannot compute the Hall conductivity in such models.
+Ref.~\cite{Ma2025}, however, claims solving the problem by inverting two limits for the orbital HK model.
+However, in our situation, we study the band HK model which mixes the orbital degrees of freedom so that it is unclear that such result also applies here.

 In the present work, we adopt a pragmatic or agnostic point of view where we consider the HK interaction only as a ``ground-state selector''\footnote{We are indepted to Alessandro Toschi who coined this term during common discussions.} and neglect possibly arising correcting terms to the velocity operator, which we restrict to the first term in Eq.~(\ref{eq:def_vk}),